The secrets of workplace conversation

 The accountancy plan wasn’t entirely abandoned: her primary research interest is the language of business meetings, which has enabled her to combine her love of commerce and of language.

-Associate Professor Marra’s research contributes to Victoria’s ‘Improving health and wellbeing in our communities’, ‘Enriching national culture’ and ‘Advancing better government’ areas of academic distinctiveness.
+Associate Professor Marra’s research contributes to the University's ‘Improving health and wellbeing in our communities’, ‘Enriching national culture’ and ‘Advancing better government’ areas of academic distinctiveness.

 When the Language in the Workplace project was launched in 1996, researchers decided to take an ‘appreciative inquiry’ approach by focusing on workplaces and workers who were communicating well and examining how their communication styles could be replicated.

-Researchers had previously used surveys to gather data on how workers spoke to each other, but the Victoria team took the ground-breaking step of recording real-life interactions instead.
+Researchers had previously used surveys to gather data on how workers spoke to each other, but the university team took the ground-breaking step of recording real-life interactions instead.

 In the project’s early years, the researchers recorded conversations with huge VHS cameras mounted on tripods.
 Now they use digital voice recorders small enough to be strapped to an arm.
 Importantly, they also check their findings with the workplace volunteers they collaborate with.